 2. In-store purchase hotel and travel

-As stated in its prospectus, ‘Transacting users are not our customers’, the core value proposition of Meituan’s in-store dining, purchase, hotel and travel business is to serve the corporate/merchant customers, and to bring in more target consumers through its big data algorithm which enables tailored marketing and advertisements sent to users.
-This pretty much inherited the DNA from Meituan version 1.0, which was a group discount platform that eventually improves the user traffic and offset revenue losses from discounts and coupons.
-Advertising fees and transaction commission fees are therefore the main revenue streams generated from this line of business.
+As stated in its IPO prospectus which said that ‘Transacting users are not our customers’, the core value proposition of Meituan’s in-store dining, purchase, hotel and travel business is to serve the corporate/merchant customers, and to bring in more target consumers through its big data algorithm which enables tailored marketing and advertisements sent to users.
+This pretty much inherited the DNA from Meituan version 1.0, which was a group discount platform that eventually improves the user traffic and offsets revenue losses from discounts and coupons.
+Advertising fees and transaction commission fees are therefore the main revenue drivers for this line of business.

-In contrast with the food-delivery services, this line of business does not require significant labor inputs, very asset-light and can have relatively less volatile cash flows.
+In contrast with the food-delivery services, this line of business does not require significant labor inputs – it is very asset-light and can have relatively less volatile cash flows.
 Typically, once the merchant signs a contract with Meituan, it can access the digital marketing and other ancillary services for a year/or a certain period of time, and in return Meituan receives the advertising fees up-front and can move on to acquire the next merchant customer.

 Currently, in-store dining and purchase, hotel and travel accounts for the smallest proportion of total COGS (4%).
 The accompany numbers may further explain how lucrative this segment is, which is that the gross margin for this segment is about 88%, whereas the food delivery can only generate a gross margin of 22%.